 As some platforms may suit you better than others, the only way to be sure what might work for you is to take advantage of the free trials on offer.
 Select two or three packages, try them and find out what’s right for you.

-Before you commit to any one package, you may also want to talk to your accountants.
+Before you commit to any one package, you may also want to talk to your accountant.
 They know your business, so will be well-placed to offer advice on accounting software that best meets your needs.